 Meet The Team

-Simon Davis and his late wife, Pat Davis MBE, founded The Rivertime Boat Trust in 2007, after learning that wheelchair users found it difficult and unsafe to get on a friend’s passenger boats.
-They raised £165,000 to commission their first launch, Rivertime, and then in 2014 were instrumental in creating Accessible Boating at Bisham Abbey enabling disabled children from special needs schools to enjoy paddling in bellboats, and wheelchair users in the specially adapted wheelyboat.
+Simon Davis and his late wife, Pat Davis MBE, founded The Rivertime Boat Trust in 2007, after learning from Jonathan Hobbs that wheelchair users found it difficult and unsafe to get on a passenger boat.
+With the help of many Trusts and individuals they raised £165,000 to build and launch ‘Rivertime’ to take out disabled and disadvantaged people.

 Skippers and Crew

 We have and rely on a team of over 50 volunteers who are qualified to skipper and crew the boat.

 - RYA 1st Aid Certificate